-- A. Routine Hospice Home Care (HCPCS T2042 or rev code 0651) - 1.
-Routine hospice home care is medically necessary when < 8 hours of nursing care, which may be intermittent, is required in a 24-hour period.
-90 days of routine hospice care may be approved - B. Continuous Hospice Home Care (HCPCS T2043 or rev code 0652) - 1.
-Continuous hospice home care is medically necessary to maintain the member/enrollee at home, when the member/enrollee requires ≥ 8 hours of nursing care in a 24 hour period (begins and ends at midnight).
-Up to 5 days of continuous home hospice care may be approved with ongoing concurrent review for additional days required - C. Inpatient Respite Hospice Care (HCPCS T2044 or rev code 0655) - 1.
-Respite hospice care is medical necessary to relieve family member's/enrollee's or other primary caregivers of care duties for no more than 5 consecutive days for any given episode of respite.
-Respite care is short term facility-based care, and not residential or custodial care.
-Up to 5 days per episode of inpatient respite care may be approved - D. General Inpatient, Short Term (non-respite) Hospice Care (HCPCS T2045 or rev code 0656)

-- 1. General inpatient, short term (non-respite) care services are medically necessary when the intensity or scope of care needed during an acute crisis is not feasible in the home setting and requires frequent adjustment by the member's/enrollee's care team; and - 2.
+A. Routine Hospice Home Care (HCPCS T2042 or rev code 0651)

+Routine hospice home care is medically necessary when < eight hours of nursing care, which may be intermittent, is required in a 24-hour period.
+90 days of routine hospice care may be approved.

+- B. Continuous Hospice Home Care (HCPCS T2043 or rev code 0652) Continuous hospice home care is medically necessary to maintain the member/enrollee at home, when the member/enrollee requires ≥ eight hours of nursing care in a 24-hour period (begins and ends at midnight).
+Up to five days of continuous home hospice care may be approved with ongoing concurrent review for additional days requested. - C. Inpatient Respite Hospice Care (HCPCS T2044 or rev code 0655) Respite hospice care is medically necessary to relieve family members/enrollees or other primary caregivers of care duties for no more than five consecutive days per episode.
+Respite care is short-term inpatient care, and not residential or custodial care.
+Up to five days per episode of inpatient respite care may be approved. - D. General Inpatient, Short Term (non-respite) Hospice Care (HCPCS T2045 or rev code 0656) - 1.
+General inpatient, short term care services are medically necessary when the intensity or scope of care needed during an acute crisis is not feasible in the home setting and requires frequent adjustment by the member/enrollee's care team; - 2.
 The individual treatment plan is specifically directed at acute symptom management and/or pain control.

-Up to 5 days of general inpatient, short team may be approved with ongoing concurrent review for additional days required.
+Up to five days of general inpatient, short-term care may be approved with ongoing concurrent review for additional days requested.